nycdb/nycdb/ansible/README.md

 There are two nycdb playbooks: playbook.yml setups a server ready to install the database at /srv/nycdb. api.yml runs the public api at https://api.nycdb.info

-To use, setup an Ubuntu Bionic server and configure your ansible hosts file.
+To use, setup an Debian Buster server and configure your ansible hosts file.
 It might end up looking something like this:

 ``` yaml
 nycdb: